intershop/intershop-pwa/docs/guides/formly.md

 Formly extensions is an experimental feature to implement cross-cutting logic in your forms.
 A Formly extension is an object of type [`FormlyExtension`](https://github.com/ngx-formly/ngx-formly/blob/main/src/core/src/lib/models/config.ts#L7) that contains one or multiple functions that will automatically be called during the construction of the Formly form, once for each field.
-This way, you can implement certain behaviours that are shared by all fields without repeating yourself.
+This way, you can implement certain behaviors that are shared by all fields without repeating yourself.
 A simple extension that ensures a `label` attribute is always set could look like this:

 ```typescript